Written and first recorded by Bob Dylan (1970 |NETH #30 1971).

 From the wiki: “‘Quinn the Eskimo (The Mighty Quinn)’ is a folk-rock song written by Bob Dylan and first recorded during The Basement Tapes sessions in 1967 but was not officially released until 1985.
 (A 1969 live recording of ‘Quinn’ by Dylan, from the Isle of Wight, was released on Self Portrait in 1970).
 Meanwhile, the song was picked up and recorded by the British band Manfred Mann, who released it under the title “Mighty Quinn”.
 Manfred Mann first heard it on a bootleg of Dylan recordings, Dylan’s White Album (said to be the ‘mother of all bootlegs’), at Feldmans Music on Charing Cross Road, London.
 Dylan says the song was inspired by the Eskimo in the Nicholas Ray film The Savage Innocent (1960), symbol of pure freedom on American soil.”

 From the wiki: “‘Make You Feel My Love’ was written by Bob Dylan that appeared on his 1997 album Time Out of Mind.
-It was first recorded and released commercially by Billy Joel, under the title ‘To Make You Feel My Love’, before Dylan’s version appeared later that same year.
-It has since been covered by numerous performers and has proved to be a commercial success for recording artists such as Garth Brooks, and Adele.”
+It was first commercially released by Billy Joel, under the title ‘To Make You Feel My Love’, before Dylan’s version appeared later that year.
+It has since been covered by numerous performers and has proved to be a commercial success for recording artists such as Garth Brooks (from the movie Hope Floats), and Adele.

 First recorded (as “Rising Sun Blues”) by Clarence “Tom” Ashley and Gwen Foster (1933).